Live events are a valuable way to get up close to the security industryβs best thinkers, makers, leaders, and hirers.

 Registration

-See the RSA Registration Page.
+See the RSAC Registration Page.

-About RSA Conference
+About RSAC Conference

 Attracting around 45,000 attendees, 650+ speakers, and more than 500 exhibitors, the main target audience for RSAC is CISOs and other senior cyber security professionals, investors, channel partners, and industry analysts.
+The event features a mix of keynotes, technical sessions, hands-on labs, and interactive demos across a wide range of cyber security topics.

 If you can get an invite, the evening drinks, receptions, and parties organized by vendors and investors also offer an excellent chance to mingle and widen your network.